Julia Benati

-Julia Marie Benati (born September 18, 1996) is a Canadian professional soccer player who plays as a midfielder for Northern Super League club Ottawa Rapid FC.
+Julia Marie Benati (born September 18, 1996) is a Canadian professional soccer player who plays as a midfielder for Halifax Tides FC in the Northern Super League.

 Early life

 Benati played youth soccer with North London SC, Dorchester SC, and NorWest London.

 College career

 In 2014, Benati began attending the University of Buffalo, where she played for the women's soccer team.
 She scored her first goal in her debut on August 22, 2014, in a 1-0 victory over the St. Bonaventure Bonnies.
 At the end of her first season, she was named to the Mid-American Conference All-Freshman Team.
 At the end of her sophomore season, she was named to the All-MAC Second Team, earned Academic All-MAC honours and was named to the MAC Distinguished Scholar Athlete list.
 In 2016, she was once again named to the All-MAC Second Team and earned Academic All-MAC honours once again.
 At the end of her senior season, Benati was named to the All-MAC First Team, All-Midwest Region Third Team, Academic All-MAC, and Academic All-District.
 She was became the first Buffalo women's soccer student-athlete to receive the NCAA postgraduate scholarship and was nominated for the 2018 NCAA Woman Of The Year.